Human Rights Day Information & Resources for Kids

 What Are Human Rights?
 Human Rights Defined

-Watch this documentary introducing the story of human rights.
-Preview first to determine suitability for your audience.
+Watch this documentary that introduces the story of human rights. *Preview first to determine suitability for your audience.

 The Universal Declaration of Human Rights (UDHR)